SujeethJinesh/ME344/summer_2025/README.md

 We'll want to create our vector database and have it run locally so we can store our documents there.
 To do this, start it in a new terminal with `chroma run --host localhost --port 8000 --path ./chroma`

+In order for us to be able to access this vector database locally as well, we'll want to port forward the vector database.

+`ssh -L 8000:localhost:8000 student@hpcc-cluster-[C] -t ssh -L 8000:localhost:8000 compute-1-1`

 ## Implementing RAG

 ### Creating a SLURM script